 Just as every body is different, every vaginal rejuvenation procedure works in a unique way to counter the effects of aging, gravity, and various reproductive seasons.
 Find out which rejuvenation route is best for a happier and healthier you.

 Over the course of a lifetime, no one is immune to change.
-When it comes to the vagina, puberty, childbearing, and menopause are all milestone events that have an effect on sexual function, laxity, and appearance.
-These changes can in turn have a powerful impact on sexual pleasure, physical comfort, and self-esteem.
+When it comes to the vagina: puberty, childbearing, and menopause are all milestone events that have an effect on sexual function, laxity, and appearance.
+These changes can, in turn, have a powerful impact on sexual pleasure, physical comfort, and self-esteem.
 As genital cosmetic procedures have become more widely available, it is no surprise that more people are attempting to reclaim their sexual well-being through surgical solutions.

-We spoke with Ryan Stanton, MD, a board certified plastic surgeon in Beverly Hills to get to the bottom of the conversation.
+We spoke with Ryan Stanton, MD, a board certified plastic surgeon in Beverly Hills, to get to the bottom of the conversation.

-Dr. Stanton: Vaginal Rejuvenation, sometimes referred to as Vaginal Reconstruction when done for functional medical reasons, can include a whole host of procedures – most commonly Vaginoplasty and/or Perineoplasty.
+Dr. Stanton: Vaginal rejuvenation, sometimes referred to as Vaginal Reconstruction when done for functional medical reasons, can include a whole host of procedures – most commonly vaginoplasty and/or Perineoplasty.

 Vaginoplasty surgery is specifically performed to tighten the vaginal canal.
-It is sometimes referred to as a Colporrhaphy, when it is done for medical functional reasons to strengthen the vaginal walls.
+It is sometimes referred to as a colporrhaphy, when it is done for medical functional reasons to strengthen the vaginal walls.
 Once the amount of tightening to be done is determined, a pie-shape wedge is marked to delineate the extra skin to be removed from inside the vagina.
 Beneath the skin, the tissues are tightened with strong sutures.
 Once the vaginal canal has been tightened, the mucosal skin is sutured closed.
 If there is external skin that protrudes, this can be reduced as well for a more aesthetic result.

-AEDIT: Are non-surgical procedures as effective as surgery when it comes to vaginal rejuvenation?
+The AEDITION: Are non-surgical procedures as effective as surgery when it comes to vaginal rejuvenation?

 Dr. Stanton: The various lasers or infrared devices marketed as new minimally-invasive procedures with no pain or downtime to tighten the vagina are somewhat effective to a mild degree and on a limited patient population.
-They usually require a series of treatments upfront and ongoing interval treatments to maintain the results.
+They usually require a series of treatments up front and ongoing interval treatments to maintain the results.

 They work by pulsing energy into the collagen layer of the vaginal mucosa, where concentrated thermal heating leads to swelling and some degree of collagen 'shrinkage' and secondary regeneration, producing increased resiliency of the vaginal canal.
 Tightening may also occur along the base of the overlying bladder, with evidence showing that it may also improve minor urinary incontinence.
 This is all true with one important and common exception regarding patients seeking tightening and incontinence repair: if the vaginal canal and/or perineum tissues have been mechanically damaged by vaginal childbirth, then these minimally-invasive procedures will more than likely not do the trick and surgery is the only real solution.

-AEDIT: Who are the best candidates for non-surgical vaginal rejuvenation treatments?
+The AEDITION: Who are the best candidates for non-surgical vaginal rejuvenation treatments?

-Dr. Stanton: The best candidates for minimally invasive treatments include
+Dr. Stanton: The best candidates for minimally invasive treatments include:

-- Women who have never had a vaginal childbirth but still feel they may be abnormally large or "loose" inside or may have a partner with a smaller-sized penis
+- Women who have never had a vaginal childbirth but still feel they may be abnormally large or "loose" inside or may have a partner with a smaller-sized penis.

-- Women with laxity after vaginal childbirth who plan on having more children but don't want vaginal tightening until after their final childbirth, at which time they may elect to undergo a permanent surgical tightening procedure
+- Women with laxity after vaginal childbirth who plan on having more children but don't want vaginal tightening until after their final childbirth, at which time they may elect to undergo a permanent surgical tightening procedure.

-- Women with mild urinary incontinence
+- Women with mild urinary incontinence.

-- Post-menopausal women with dry vaginal tissues who have not responded adequately to hormone replacement therapy
+- Post-menopausal women with dry vaginal tissues who have not responded adequately to hormone replacement therapy.

-AEDIT: Who are the best candidates for vaginal rejuvenation surgery?
+The AEDITION: Who are the best candidates for vaginal rejuvenation surgery?

-Dr. Stanton: The best candidates for surgical options include
+Dr. Stanton: The best candidates for surgical options include:

-- Women with a significant pelvic floor vaginal laxity involving significant widening and muscular separation from multiple vaginal deliveries, a history of vaginal tear and/or an episiotomy during delivery.
+- Women with significant pelvic floor vaginal laxity involving significant widening and muscular separation from multiple vaginal deliveries, a history of vaginal tear and/or an episiotomy during delivery.

 - Women with significant urinary incontinence and/or prolapse of the bladder, rectum, or vagina.
 These women need a surgical repair and a bladder “sling” procedure for those with incontinence.

-AEDIT: How long after a vaginal rejuvenation procedure should a patient wait to resume work, exercise, and sexual activity?
+The AEDITION: How long after a vaginal rejuvenation procedure should a patient wait to resume work, exercise, and sexual activity?

-AEDIT: Do you have any other pre/post-surgery advice for patients to help ensure a smooth rejuvenation process?
+The AEDITION: Do you have any other pre/post-surgery advice for patients to help ensure a smooth rejuvenation process?

 Dr. Stanton: Like any medical procedure or surgery, make sure you are going to a reputable physician who you can trust and have good chemistry with.
 One who explains all the pre-op and post-operative instructions as well as potential risks and complications.
 Also, it is imperative that the patient follow these instructions to the T.

-Stephanie* chose to pursue vaginal rejuvenation after she developed urinary urgency from entering peri-menopause in her late forties.
+Stephanie* chose to pursue vaginal rejuvenation after she developed urinary urgency from entering perimenopause in her late forties.
 The condition made it difficult for Stephanie to exercise and led to uncomfortable intimate relations with her husband.
 Because of her active lifestyle, Stephanie decided that the non-surgical Ultra Femme 360 procedure, which uses radiofrequency energy, was the best way to gain the tightening benefits of vaginal rejuvenation without disrupting her workout routine.
 We asked Stephanie to tell us about her rejuvenation journey.

-AEDIT: Did the radiofrequency treatment meet your expectations?
+The AEDITION: Did the radiofrequency treatment meet your expectations?

 Stephanie: It was unbelievable!
 I noticed a significant difference after the first treatment.
 I had less urgency and couldn’t wait to see how (the rest of) the series would help me.
 After the second treatment, I was able to comfortably be intimate with my husband once again.
 After a series of four treatments, my condition had alleviated and as an added bonus, I experienced less vaginal dryness.

-AEDIT: How long after the procedure did it take for you to return to your regular routine?
+The AEDITION: How long after the procedure did it take for you to return to your regular routine?

 Stephanie: There was virtually no downtime.
 It is a twenty-minute treatment, and you can resume your day with no discomfort, absolutely none.
 Only positive results!

-AEDIT: Did you require any follow-up treatments or procedures?
+The AEDITION: Did you require any follow-up treatments or procedures?

 Stephanie: Not yet!
-However, (my doctor) recommended an annual treatment to maintain results.
+However, my doctor recommended an annual treatment to maintain results.

-AEDIT: How has your life changed since having the procedure?
+The AEDITION: How has your life changed since having the procedure?

 Stephanie: My intimate life has been significantly refreshed and my lifestyle is back to normal.
 In essence, I regained my life and feel in control again.

-*patient's name has been changed.
+*Patient's name has been changed